drdaemos/xc5-docs/en/basics/bulk-editing.md

     }
     ```

-## Saving data into DB
+## How data is saved to DB

-Saving data happens in batches (the same as import), so it will not crash because we save a lot of objects.
+Data saving is performed in batches (the same as import), so it won't crash in case of a big number of objects